Humane Mouse Removal Guide: 9 Steps for a Rodent-Free Home

 2. Seal your trash.

-4. Repel rodents with unpleasant scents.
+4. Repel rodents using unpleasant scents.

-5. Find the mouse’s point of entry.
+5. Find the point of entry.

 6. Seal off entry points.

-7. Buy a live-trap.
+7. Buy a live trap.

 If animals are accidentally sealed indoors, they can be live-trapped during mild weather.
 Live-cage or box traps are only humane when they’re checked hourly.
-You can’t leave them out while you go to school or work since mice and rats can die from stress-induced disorders, exposure, or dehydration in just a few hours.
+You can’t leave them out while you go to school or work, since mice and rats can die from stress-induced disorders, exposure, or dehydration in just a few hours.
 Be sure to clean the traps thoroughly when not in use to get rid of any food smells so that you don’t attract more little “friends.”

 8. Make a DIY trap.